Phi Mu Alpha Sinfonia: Collegiate chapters

 At a minimum, chapters are required to annually sponsor at least one program devoted exclusively to the music of American composers and to celebrate Founder's Day (October 6) and Chapter Day (the chartering date of the chapter).
-Chapters are also encouraged to meet the requirements of the fraternity's Chapter Citations program, which recognizes chapters annually for achievement in the areas of Chapter Operations, Membership Development, Alumni Relations, Musical Achievement, Province Interaction, Special Projects, and Fraternal Tradition.
+Chapters are also encouraged to meet the requirements of the fraternity's chapter visitations program, which recognizes chapters annually for achievement in the areas of chapter operations, membership development, alumni relations, musical achievement, province interaction, special projects, and fraternal tradition.